-Biz Stone is an American entrepreneur known best as the co-founder of Twitter, Medium, and now Jelly Industries where he served as CEO.
+Biz Stone is an American entrepreneur known best as the co-founder of Twitter, Medium, and Jelly Industries.
 A progenitor of social media, Stone has been developing large scale systems that facilitate the open exchange of information for more than fifteen years.
 Originally from Boston, Stone moved to California to work as an early Google employee.
 Stone is an active angel investor, board director, public speaker, and a prominent philanthropist.
-Most recently, Biz sold Jelly to Pinterest and he now serves as a Special Advisor for the search company in early 2017.
+Biz sold Jelly to Pinterest and he now serves as a Special Advisor for the search company in early 2017.
 Later that year, he announced he would return to Twitter, where his focus would be to guide the company culture.

 Biz has been honored with the International Center for Journalism Innovation Award, INC Magazine named him “Entrepreneur of the Decade,” TIME listed him as one of the “100 Most Influential People in the World,” and GQ named him “Nerd of the Year.”
 In 2014, The Economist recognized Stone with their annual Innovation Award.
 In 2015, Stone’s Twitter won an Emmy and Biz received CIPR’s most prestigious accolade for his leadership at the forefront of developing new forms of media.